-Today, we use a variety of printers – toner, laser and inkjet – which can all be traced back to these early inventions.
+Today, we use a variety of office printers – toner, laser and inkjet – which can all be traced back to these early inventions.
 Consumer home printing is now increasingly common, with many homes in the western world owning at least one printer, while laser and toner printers are still used by most big businesses and companies.

-Technology is still moving on every year; many modern printers can now communicate with other media such as software or memory sticks via Bluetooth and Wi-Fi, and the rise of 3D printing is currently changing the limits of what we, as a society, think that printing can do.
+Technology is still moving on every year; many modern office printers can now communicate with other media such as software or memory sticks via Bluetooth and Wi-Fi, and the rise of 3D printing is currently changing the limits of what we, as a society, think that printing can do.

 Interested in taking advantage of the best modern printing methods for your business?
 Get in touch with ASL Group today to find out how our managed print services could help you: https://asl-group.co.uk/contact